rustsbi/rustsbi/README.md

 The build should finish without any errors.

 If you see any error like `invalid register a0: unknown register`, it's likely that you cross built this project into platforms other than RISC-V. RustSBI adapts to RISC-V SBI interface, so you may cross build this project into any bare metal RISC-V platform targets instead.

 The target platform of RustSBI is usually a bare metal target.
 Under normal circumstances these targets in Rust would start with `riscv??-` and end with `-none-elf`.
-If a non bare metal target is built to, it would throw build error in `riscv` dependency crate or RustSBI library itself.
+If a non-bare metal target is built to, it would throw build error in `riscv` dependency crate or RustSBI library itself.

 ## Minimum supported Rust version